Episode 290 - The Despot, Theodore Laskaris

 With Henry called away to the Balkans again, the two sides concluded a truce, and Theodore made friendly overtures to the papacy and the Venetians as well, recognizing that he needed time to build his forces back up again.

 Unlike Baldwin, Boniface, and Caloyan, Theodore was in no hurry to fill the power vacuum.
+He'd worked very hard to establish a state which could survive the storms rushing by.

-In time, he would plot a path back to Constantinople, but for now he rested,
+In time he would plot a path back to Constantinople, but for now he rested,

 as shall we.